 29.2 miles, 900 ft climbing

 You will then ride the same section of Colorado Trail singletrack back to the Starvation Creek Trail intersection, but this time you will turn right and stay on the Colorado Trail.
 Stay on the Colorado Trail until the Silver Creek Trail, where you will turn left.
-Enjoy the amazing descent down to the Rainbow Trail, but remember that the very last section of single track on Silver Creek is privately owned by Steve Miller (not "fly like an eagle" Steve Miller) and he has granted us permission to cross this section of his land.
-PLEASE BE RESPECTFUL of this, as without his permission we'd be SOL!
-Then jump on the Rainbow Trail, and savor the last fun, but cruel joke, the VT125 course will play on you.
-The Rainbow Trailhead to town is about 20 miles with ~ 1,000 feet of climbing.
+Enjoy the amazing descent down to the Rainbow Trail, but remember that the very last section of single track on Silver Creek is privately owned by Steve Miller (not "fly like an eagle" Steve Miller), and he has permitted us to cross this section of his land.
+PLEASE BE RESPECTFUL of this, as without his permission, we'd be SOL!
+Then jump on the Rainbow Trail and savor the last fun, but cruel joke, the VT125 course will play on you.
+The Rainbow Trailhead to town is about 20 miles with 1,000 feet of climbing.
 The Rainbow Trail has a few annoying power climbs and then finishes with a fun descent to Hwy 285.
-The last road section of the course is Hwy 285 to County Road 120 (turn right on CR 120) after going through Poncha Springs.
-CR 120 is 95% DOWNHILL to the finish line at Absolute Bikes!
+The last road section of the course is Hwy 285 to County Road 120 (turn right on CR 120) after passing through Poncha Springs.
+CR 120 is 95% downhill to the finish line at Absolute Bikes!

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.